bobosola/media-file-date-fixer/README.md

 - MacOS & Windows: `Created` and `Modified`
 - Other Unix-like: `Modified` only

-Other unix-like systems only support altering the `Modified` date because the `Created date`, known as `btime` (birth time) is strictly read-only, and may even not exist on some old versions.
+Other unix-like systems only support altering the `Modified` date because the `Created date`, known as `btime` (birth time), is strictly read-only and may even not exist on some old versions.
 So for video files on these systems, the metadata `Created` date is used to update the OS `Modified` date.
 The rationale here is that for the target use case (copying camera files) no-one cares about a potential small difference between the two dates anyway, and any metadata date is better than having just the (useless) date of the copy operation.

-On completion, the code returns a summary report containing a count of successes, ignored files, and any errors.
+On completion, the code returns a summary report string containing a count of successes, ignored files, and any errors.